Amedeus/GPS/README.md

 ## Exemple

-Find coordinates with exif for exemple.
+You find coordinates with exif for exemple and need more informations.

 ```bash
 $ gps "N50°05'16''" "E14°25'14''"